spatie/twitter-labs/README.md

     ->start();
 ```

+The event loop will start when calling  `start`.
+All code after this call will not be executed.

 #### Managing filters/rules

 Filters for realtime streams work slightly different in Twitter Labs compared to the old Twitter API.
 The main difference being that filter rules are actually stored per API key and are always applied when connecting to the stream.
 When adding or removing rules, these changes are also applied in realtime to the streaming endpoint without having to reconnect.